 The Company considers all highly liquid securities with an original maturity date of three months or less when purchased to be cash equivalents.
 Due to their short-term nature, cash equivalents are carried at cost, which approximates fair value.
-On June 30, 2022, and December 31, 2021, the Company had no cash equivalents, respectively.
+On September 30, 2022, and December 31, 2021, cash and cash equivalents totaled \$9,328,504 and \$12,044,415, respectively.